Igalia/explainers/spell-check-dictionary/README.md

 - **Render‑process managed**
   Unlike user‑managed dictionaries (which live in browser settings and are global), this dictionary is scoped to the page and controlled programmatically.

-- **Simple, efficient design**
-  A static interface with a single observable array allows:
-  - fast bulk assignment,
-  - efficient parsing of serialized lists,
-  - straightforward garbage collection,
-  - minimal API surface.

-Note that "words" is loosely defined and may include spaces or special characters.
+Note that "words" here is loosely defined and may include spaces or special characters.

 ---